Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Appendix

-We now turn our attention to the second part of \cite[Section 3]{Cruz_Uribe_Bownik_Extrapolation}, which concerns integrals of convex-set valued maps.
+We make some final remarks about the second part of \cite[Section 3]{Cruz_Uribe_Bownik_Extrapolation}, which concerns integrals of convex-set valued maps.
 The definitions of the Aumann integral and integrable bounded functions there are valid with $\reals^{d}$ replaced by $\reals^{2d}$ and thus also by $\complex^d$.
+Note that the definition of the Aumann integral makes use only of the topological space and real vector space structures of $\reals^d$.
+Note also that complex symmetric sets are in particular real symmetric sets.
+These general principles can be applied through the rest of \cite[Section 3]{Cruz_Uribe_Bownik_Extrapolation} to obtain the complex versions of all results concerning the Aumann integral.

-Lemma~3.13 in~\cite{Cruz_Uribe_Bownik_Extrapolation} yields, for a given measurable real vector valued function $f,$ a measurable real convex body valued function $F$ with $|F(x)| = |f(x)|$ at every $x \in \Omega.$ For the complex version, we consider a measurable complex vector valued function $f$ and we construct the corresponding measurable complex convex body valued function $F$ with $|F(x)| = |f(x)|$ at every point in the domain.
+Finally, another main point in \cite[Section 3]{Cruz_Uribe_Bownik_Extrapolation} is that Lemma~3.13 in~\cite{Cruz_Uribe_Bownik_Extrapolation} yields, for a given measurable real vector valued function $f,$ a measurable real convex body valued function $F$ with $|F(x)| = |f(x)|$ at every $x \in \Omega.$ For the complex version, we consider a measurable complex vector valued function $f$ and we construct the corresponding measurable complex convex body valued function $F$ with $|F(x)| = |f(x)|$ at every point in the domain.
 This is achieved performing one major change that is a recurring theme in the passage from the real to the complex case.
 Namely, given $f\in\mathrm{L}^1(\Omega,\complex^d)$, one defines the convex-set valued map $F$ by

 This map is measurable just as in the real case in \cite[Lemma 3.13]{Cruz_Uribe_Bownik_Extrapolation} because also the closed unit disk in the complex plane has a dense countable subset.